bvmensvoort/sketch-last-updated/README.md

 # Releases
 ## current
 - Supports artboard title: `[artboard-title]`
+- The placeholders will be updated onDocumentChanged, after 5 seconds
 - The document is no longer marked as changed after saving

 ## v1.2.0